 Small changes in the child’s bedtime routine may help him or her avoid accidents at night.
 First, limit your child’s fluid intake in the evening and avoid beverages with caffeine.
 Also, encourage your child to urinate at the beginning of the bedtime routine and again right before getting into bed.
 Remind your child that it is okay to use the toilet during the night if needed.
 Finally, have your child urinate regularly throughout the day/evening to avoid a feeling of urgency.

 While most children outgrow bedwetting without treatment, parents should seek medical attention if the child is age 7 or older and wets the bed two or three times per week.
 The pediatrician may suggest behavioral therapy such as a moisture alarm.
 This device senses wetness at the start of urination and sets off an alarm that awakens the child, giving him or her time to get to the bathroom.
 Another alternative is medication to slow nighttime urine production and/or calm the bladder.
 Children should see the pediatrician sooner if both day and night wetting occur after age 5 or if bedwetting is accompanied by painful urination, pink urine, unusual thirst or snoring.

 Keep in mind that although bedwetting is frustrating, the problem is only temporary.
 Soon it will be a memory, and both you and your child will be sleeping through the night.

 This article was written by Kathy Quirin, RN, an Answer Line nurse at St. Louis Children’s Hospital.
-For more information about bedwetting contact our Family Resource Center.
+For more information about bedwetting contact our Center for Families Resource Library.